 The Geminid meteor shower, in December, is usually the strongest and most reliable display of “shooting stars” of the year.
-Here is how to see the Geminids!
+Here is how to see the Geminids in 2021!

-Conditions will be ideal in 2020 for observing the Geminids as the Moon will be at a waxing gibbous phase on the night of 13/14 December, which is the night the shower reaches its peak.
+Conditions will be less than ideal in 2021 for observing the Geminids as the Moon will be at a waxing gibbous phase on the night of 13/14 December, which is the night the shower reaches its peak.
 However, on this night, the Moon sets before 3am local time at mid-northern latitudes, leaving more than three hours of darkness before dawn twilight interferes.

 The Geminids are active from December 4th to the 17th, according to the International Meteor Organization.
 Rates are expected to be good for a couple of nights around the night of maximum.

 At its peak, meteor rates can reach 120 or more an hour, although this is what is called the zenithal hourly rate (ZHR) and calculated for a single observer with perfect skies and a radiant overhead.
 In practice you will not see so many, but it should still be quite a show if your sky is clear.

 The Geminids would probably be a lot better known if they appeared during the summer months, like the Perseids, rather than during mid-winter in the northern hemisphere!

 The Geminids are a rich enough shower that you should see some meteors even in years where there is moonlight.
 Wrap up warm and find a comfortable spot to sit away from street lights.
 Any Geminid meteors you see which will seem to fly at medium speed across the sky.
 They enter the atmosphere at around 35 km (22 miles) per second.

 Related: How to observe a meteor shower